iobis/species-thermal-limits/README.md

 - Model functionality with simulated data under normal conditions
 - Model functionality with simulated data under extreme conditions (i.e. truncated distribution)

+We also do the test with real species, but is not the focus of this model.

 ### Model 4

 **Description**